-Of course, since we want our users to connect to the secure HTTPS service (and not the unencrypted HTTP service), we have to make sure they are redirected to the HTTPS service even if they initially attempt to connect via HTTP.
+Of course, since we want our users to connect to the secure HTTPS file sharing service (and not the unencrypted HTTP service), we have to make sure they are redirected to the HTTPS service even if they initially attempt to connect via HTTP.
 To do that, scroll down to the Connections panel and then tick the checkbox labeled Redirect HTTP requests to HTTPS.

 The settings we made will allow end users to enter your server's host name or IP address as normal (usually via HTTP) and then redirect them to your HTTPS connection without them noticing.

 So, for example, if a user enters either of the following into his browser: